javos65/DualCore-H7-RPC-structure-passthrough/README.md

 ## About

-An example project for Dual Core H7 inter processor communication using RPC mechanism
+An example project for Dual Core H7 inter processor communication using RPC mechanism to pass data-structures back and forward.

 ### Wiring